 2. Bianca Del Rio (season 6): Bianca ran roughshod over the competition in season six.
 She was hilarious, cutting and yet strangely heartwarming.
 She became a drag mother figure to two of her competitors, which gave her the perfect ice-queen-melting storyline she needed to win.
 "Savvy" doesn't begin to describe Bianca — she's downright cunning.

-5. Latrice Royale (seasons 4 and All Stars 1): The only nonwinner in the top five, Latrice Royale is best described in her own words: "large and in charge, chunky yet funky."
+6. Latrice Royale (seasons 4 and All Stars 1): Latrice Royale is best described in her own words: "large and in charge, chunky yet funky."
 Latrice led a charm offensive in season four that launched her into a new stratosphere of fan adoration.

 Yes, her All Stars appearance wasn't quite as winning, but that didn't matter.
 At that point, she had already defined what a fan-favorite could be — one with talent for days and a self-confidence that even the best queens wish they could have.

 7. Raja (season 3): Raja is a total fashionista who can also put on a punk mohawk and perform for days.
 Her win was controversial at the time (considering her relationship with Ru before the show started), but looking back at her work on Drag Race, Ru's choice holds up.

 9. Jinkx Monsoon (season 5): Six words: Jinkx as Little Edie in Snatch Game.
 In the fifth episode of the fifth season, during the annual challenge that asks the queens to turn in their best celebrity impersonation, the Seattle-based queen turned out an impression of the Grey Gardens documentary subject that can only be described as "masterful."

 In that moment, as she made Ru crack up, she won both the season and the hearts of millions.
 She impressed throughout the season, but that was the moment that earns her the top 10 placement on this list.